wp-plugins/yes-co-ores-wordpress-plugin/readme.txt

 7. Project details on the Wordpress Admin

 == Changelog ==
+= 1.2.2 =
+* Fixed: Objects without a price can now still be found through the Yes-co search widget
-= 1.2.1 =
+* Fixed: BOG rental price replacement is now also used by yog_retrievePrices = 1.2.1 =
-* Fixed: synchronization when synchronization is down through CURL
+* Fixed: synchronization when synchronization is done through CURL
 * Fixed: display of max price of construction projects
 * Fixed: template checks now display the correct template filename = 1.2 =
 * Added: support for construction projects

 = 1.1.4 =
 * Fixed: BOG taxes translation when taxes are not charged = 1.1.3 =